 Without cooling water, the cores of units 1, 2 and 3 overheated and largely melted in the first three days.
 Hydrogen generated by this high-temperature process caused explosions in the upper service floors of reactor buildings at units 1 and 3.
 Unit 4 had not been operating, but was affected by a hydrogen explosion due to gas back-flow from unit 3.
 All four reactors are written off.
 Two other reactors at the plant were not involved in the accident.

 The major accident was rated at Level 7 on the International Nuclear Event Scale due to high radioactive releases to air in the first few days.
 The bulk of releases occurred with the explosions, while a leak of contaminated water to sea continued for two months.
 Further releases of radioactivity to the air were brought to insignificant levels before the end of 2011, although much radioactivity remains dispersed on the ground in the surrounding area.

 It is presumed that the remains of the reactor cores (molten corium or fuel debris) are within the buildings and stably cooled by water circulation.
 A large water treatment plant was built to cope with the fact that this water becomes contaminated by the core materials in the destroyed reactors.
-Also there is considerable storage capacity built at the site to hold decontaminated water and avoid its release.
+Also there is considerable storage capacity built at the site to hold decontaminated water.
 Management of extensive water storage at various levels of radioactivity is becoming a challenge that has been given much media attention.

-The priority is removal of used fuel from the four storage pools at the top of the reactor buildings and this is well underway at unit 4.
+The priority is removal of used fuel from the remaining three storage pools at the top of the reactor buildings after successful removal of the fuel unit 4.
 In about ten years Japanese technicians expect to be ready to begin removal of the melted core material from inside units 1-3.
 The four reactors will be decommissioned in 30-40 years, which is typical for any nuclear facility.

 WNN has been reporting on developments at the Fukushima site and the global response to the accident since March 11, 2011.